What to pack for a city trip: The perfect city trip packing list!

 We are not really safety fanatics, but a certain minimum of safety is still very important to us.

 Our favorite safety gadget is our travel safe, which we take with us wherever we go.
-At the beginning we thought for a long time whether we should take it with us or not, but now we are really glad that we decided to take it along.
+At first we considered for a long time whether we should take it with us or not, but now we are really glad that we decided to take it along.

-With our laptops and our cameras we have of course some valuable technology with us, but just as valuable are things like our passports, credit cards or cash.
+With our laptops and our cameras we have some valuable technology with us, but just as valuable are things like our passports, credit cards or cash.

 Many accommodations don’t have a safe and even if they do, it’s usually such a witty little safe that isn’t attached anywhere and fits well under your arm.